Vaughan Road: History

 Vaughan Road was built as early as 1850.
 Before then, it was a trail used by the First Nations.
 Its original alignment began at Yonge Street, followed Davenport Road to Bathurst Street, then along the current alignment of Vaughan Road into Dufferin Street; in fact, there is still a curve in Dufferin Street at the intersection with Eglinton Avenue, where Vaughan Road connected.
 By the 1960s, Vaughan Road was closed before it could connect with Eglinton; an Esso gas station and parkette later occupied the former right of way and intersection, but demolished in the mid-2010s to accommodate Fairbank station of Line 5 Eglinton, scheduled to open in 2022.
 Vaughan Road was then extended north along what is now Dufferin Street into Vaughan Township, which later became the City of Vaughan.
 Therefore, Vaughan Road is named after the township, which itself is named after Benjamin Vaughan, a British commissioner who signed a peace treaty with the United States in 1783.

 This road was popular with street racers in the 1950s due to its many curves from being parallel to a creek.
 Since 2000, Vaughan Road had undergone the early stages of gentrification, especially at the corner of Oakwood and Vaughan, as well as the former City of Toronto stretch of Vaughan Road.

 The name was a subject of controversy in recent years.
 Following the murder of George Floyd in 2020, the city will consider to rename Vaughan Road in the future, although the former Vaughan Secondary School was renamed to Hodan Nalayeh Secondary School in 2021.

 Public transit

 The road passes through the communities of Humewood–Cedarvale and Oakwood–Vaughan.
 The Toronto Transit Commission bus route 90 Vaughan serves these communities.
-The terminus of the 90A branch is the Jesmond loop, which uses the streets Jesmond-Oakwood-Vaughan, thus named for one of the streets.
-The terminus of the main branch is the Eglinton loop, which is active during rush hour only.
-Both branches of the route feed into St. Clair West station.
+The terminus of the route are St. Clair West and Eglinton West stations.
 There is also a stop at Vaughan Road on the 512 St. Clair streetcar route.
 The Old City of Toronto segment of the road features an active southbound streetcar track; this formed part of the loop used by Bathurst streetcars to return south, until the route was truncated to Bathurst Station.
 The track still serves an important role, being the only route by which St. Clair streetcars can leave St. Clair Avenue to connect to the rest of the system for storage and maintenance; although unmarked on transit maps, passengers are generally permitted on streetcars headed south along Bathurst Street via this connector.